 Feeding and Manure: Eco-friendly Alpacas are browsers rather than grazers and thrive on a low protein high fibre diet.
 Alpacas will consume about 1% of their body weight per day in dry matter, e.g., A 150 lb alpacas will eat about 1.5 lb of grass per day.
 Since alpacas only have lower teeth in the front and an upper pad, they are gentle on pastures, trimming grass but not pulling roots.
 Alpacas are very tidy animals and normally defecate in one place.
 Their waste, which consists of smallish hard pellets, similar to that of a deer can be collected and placed in a compost pile, where it makes an excellent garden fertilizer or alternatively spread onto the pasture as a natural fertilizer.
 Because the manure is not hot it can also be applied directly as a fertilizer to even delicate house plants.

 Lifespan, Reproduction and Birth: The lifespan of an alpaca is around 20-25 years.
 During its life time a female alpaca can produce 15 or more offspring.
 Alpacas are induced ovulators, meaning the eggs of the female are released in response to mating.
 Male alpacas reach sexual maturity at about 2 1/2 years of age.
 Gestation is around 345 days.
 The birth weight of the cria is usually between 12 - 25 pounds.
 Amazingly, many crias seem to be born on a sunny day around noon, almost always between 10:00 a.m. and 2:00 p.m

 Shelter: Although alpacas are accustomed to the cold of the Andes, they need protection from severe winter storms and the heat of the summer months.
 They do not like cold wind on their face, and especially dislike cold with freezing rain.
-A barn or a three sided shelter usually does the job.
+A barn or three sided shelter usually does the job.
 A shelter is also very important for Cria during the first week after birth.
 Many alpacas, especially the darker colored ones really enjoy the gentle spray of water or using a children's paddling pool on a really hot day to cool themselves off.